ammesonb/ubiquiti-config-generator/README.md

     1. Check run
         1. To perform checks on the configuration
     2. Check suite
-        1. To schedule checks on the configuration (TODO: this should schedule the check runs?)
+        1. To schedule checks on the configuration
     3. Deployment (TODO: and/or status?)
         1. To interact with the deployment status
     4. Pull request (TODO: is this needed?)